 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Crowning Music of Awesome: Some of Edd Kalehoff's most recognizeable work can be found here.
+Awesome Music: Some of Edd Kalehoff's most recognizeable work can be found here.
 Taken Up to Eleven on the FOX version with countless remixes of the Theme Tune and in-game music (and not just the ones that were kept after this version ended).

 Cue Irony / "Funny Aneurysm" Moment: It was revealed years after the show was over that Summers suffered from Obsessive-Compulsive Disorder (OCD).
 That's right, the host of one of the gungiest shows on TV was a massive neat freak; a documentary on the show and him showed him doing things such as lining up all the fringe on a throw rug.
 Fortunately, he got over it and has gone on to be a successful TV show host, producer, and author.
 He's one of the more prolific producers at Food Network and its affiliates.